Revitalize Yourself with Rosemary

 Hair Care Recipes:

-Hair rinse – Add 2-3 drops of rosemary essential oil to a bottle of spring water.
+Hair rinse – Add 2-3 drops of rosemary essential oil to a bottle of distilled or spring water.
 Shake well and add a few capfuls to your hair after you’ve rinsed out the shampoo.
 Allow to remain on for about 30 seconds, then rinse thoroughly.

 Apple Cider Vinegar Hair Rinse – same as above but add about 1 tablespoon of apple cider vinegar